-But things had changed; a global economic crisis had again put its faith back in the value gold.
-Robert had never left mining when many others had.
-He stayed to be the repository of local knowledge and for the geological district.
-Now the smart investors from the big end of town were courting him with big plans and promises.
-Robert had heard it all before and liked to play the game with the young shiny shoe boys from the big smoke, just the glimpse of his "good luck" nugget he carried in his pocket was enough to get a round of beers at the pub.
-It was just a question of "give me the money" and I will show you the gold.
+Things had changed in more than a century; the global economic crisis had again put its faith back in the value of gold.
+Robert had never left mining when many others had moved into sheep farming or dairy cattle.
+He stayed to be the repository of local knowledge for the geological district.
+Now the smart investors from the city were courting him with big plans and promises.
+Robert had heard it all before and liked to play the game with the young shiny shoe boys from the big smoke, just the glimpse of his "good luck" nugget he carried in his pocket was enough to get a round of drinks at the pub.

-Robert still pondered the nugget from the truck tray as he turned into the lane that meandered to the cottage; he could see the smoke coming from the chimney and knew that his dinner would be ready.
-As he parked the truck in the driveway he remembered that the teeth on the chainsaw would have sharpened before he started work gathering wood for the Post Office and Police station the next day.
+Robert still pondered the two nuggets from the truck tray as he turned into the lane that meandered to the cottage; he could see the smoke coming from the chimney and knew that his dinner would be ready.
+As he parked the truck in the drive way he remembered that he would have sharpen the teeth on the chainsaw before he started work gathering wood for the Post Office the next day.
 As he lifted the chainsaw from the back of the truck, he found another nugget.